-- GIS formats (.mif/.mid or .shp) for viewing an echo of the model input data and also geographically locating any errors, warnings and checks; - Text files for checking parameter and tabular inputs.
+- GIS formats (.mif/.mid or .shp and .asc or .flt) for viewing an echo of the model input data and also geographically locating any errors, warnings and checks; - Text files for checking parameter and tabular inputs.

-See also TUFLOW check files on the TUFLOW wiki.
+For more details see the TUFLOW check files section of the TUFLOW Wiki.

-File Extension Description Format Control Files (Chapter 4 ) TUFLOW Simulation Control File .tcf Controls the data input and output for 2D or 2D/1D simulations.
+File Extension Description Format Control Files (Chapter 4) TUFLOW Simulation Control File .tcf Controls the data input and output for 2D or 2D/1D simulations.
 The filename (without extension) is used for naming all 2D domain files.
 Mandatory for all simulations.
 Text TUFLOW Boundary Conditions Control File .tbc Controls the 2D boundary condition data input.
 Mandatory for a 2D or 2D/1D simulation.
 Text TUFLOW Event File .tef Database of .tcf and .ecf file commands for different events.
 Text TUFLOW Geometry Control File .tgc Controls the 2D geometric or topographic data input.
 Mandatory for a 2D or 2D/1D simulation.
 Text ESTRY Simulation Control File .ecf Controls the data input and output for 1D domains.
 The filename (without extension) is used for naming all 1D output files.
 Mandatory for a 1D or 2D/1D simulation.
 Text TUFLOW Operating Controls File .toc Contains operating rules that can be applied to hydraulic structures, pumps and other controllable devices modelled as 1D elements.
 Each set of operating rules is contained within a Control definition.
 More than one structure/device can use the same control definition.
 Text Read Files .trd .erd .rdf A file that is included inside another file using the Read File command in .tcf, .tgc and .ecf files.
 Minimises repetitive specification of commands common to a group of files.
 The file extension can be anything; .trd, .erd and .rdf are most commonly used.
-Text Data Input (Chapters 5 to 8 ) ArcGIS Shapefile Layers .shp .dbf .shx .prj ArcGIS's industry standard for GIS layers.
+Text Data Input (Chapters 5 to 8) ArcGIS Shapefile Layers .shp .dbf .shx .prj ArcGIS's industry standard for GIS layers.
 The .shp file contains information on the GIS objects coordinates.
 The .dbf file contains the attribute data information associated with the objects.
 Refer to the .tcf command GIS Format .
-Binary
+Binary Comma Delimited Files .csv These files are used for boundary condition databases, boundary condition tables, 1D cross-sections, 1D storage tables, etc. They are opened and saved using spreadsheet software such as Microsoft Excel.
+Text